-Across OECD countries, 12.6 percent of people aged 65 and over are living in relative income poverty according to a new report.
-That term is defined as an income below half the national median equivalised household income.
-It is most prevelant in South Korea where just under 50 percent of retirees are living in poverty.
+In some OECD countries, more than a third of people aged 66 and over are living in relative income poverty.
+This applies to Estonia, Latvia and South Korea as well as for China, which is not a member, but was included in the report.
+The term is defined as an income below half the national median equivalised household income.
+The situation was most dire in South Korea where more than 43 percent of retirees are living in poverty.
 The report cites a pension system that has not fully matured as one of the reasons for this alarmingly high figure.
-Australia and the United States also have high levels of poverty among pensioners - 35.5 and 21.5 percent respecitively.
-The Netherlands is at the very opposite end of the scale with only 2 percent of its retirees struggling financially.
+Australia and the United States also have high levels of poverty among pensioners - 23.7 and 23.1 percent respectively.
+The Netherlands are at the very opposite end of the scale with only 3.1 percent of its retirees struggling financially.